wilson2353/Qsys-SMPTE-to-ArtNet-Converter/README.md

 # SMPTE To ArtNet Converter

-This module design for Q-SYS Core processors to convert SMPTE Timecode data into ArtNet Timecode packets and send them over ther network using UDP to mimic the behavior of a ArtNet Timecode node.
+This module design for Q-SYS Core processors to convert SMPTE Timecode data into ArtNet Timecode packets and send them over ther network using UDP to mimic the behaviour of a ArtNet Timecode Packet.

 ## Setup Plugin